ST GREGORY AND ST MARTIN, WYE

 SERVICE SCHEDULE

 We offer a variety of services each month.
 Our principal Sunday morning service is at 10am.
-On the 5th Sunday a United Benefice Service is held at 10:30am at one of the 8 churches in the Wye Group.
+On the 5th Sunday a United Benefice Service is held at 10:30am at one of the 10 churches in the Wye Group.
 Choral evensong is on the 4th Sunday.
 There is a new family style service on the 4th Sunday at 11am.
-We also have Celtic Evening Prayer on the 1st Sunday of the month at 6.30pm and an Informal Evening Worship called SEED on the 3rd Sunday at 6.30pm.
+We also have Celtic Evening Prayer on the 1st Sunday of the month at 6.30pm.
 The pattern of services may change to accommodate holidays and other special events.
+Wye Church is open daily to visitors.

 UNITED BENEFICE SERVICE